 Enjoy your hops tea by pouring a cup or so of boiling water over 1-2 teaspoons of hops flowers.
 Let sit for about 10-15 minutes then strain and enjoy.
-You can add sweeteners or blend with other teas.
+As hops are bitter, try adding sweeteners or blend with other teas.
 Brew extra – you can refrigerate the tea for up to two days.
+Not feeling great?
+Hops are a relaxant and can help with menstrual cramps and muscle spasms.
+They are also high in antioxidants, and have phytoestrogic, antiviral, antimicrobial, and anti-carcinogenic properties.
+They may even help treat diabetes symptoms.

 A Bit of History